CargoWise Pricing 2025: Understanding the New Value Pack Model

 Many forwarders are using this moment to evaluate whether CargoWise is still the right fit.
 The market has evolved, and mid-size forwarders now have options that didn't exist five years ago.

+Modern freight forwarding software platforms now offer comparable functionality with predictable pricing models.
 For a comprehensive comparison of your options, see our Complete Guide to CargoWise Alternatives.

 Option 4: Accept and Adapt